teodoravel/MkStockExchageProjectHW4/README.md

-**HOMEWORK 3 CODES: The codes for the third homework (technical analysis) are located in Homework2\tech_prototype and Homework3.
+The codes for the third homework (technical analysis) are located in Homework2\tech_prototype and Homework3.
 The frontend is in Homework2\tech_prototype\frontend.

 **Macedonian Stock Exchange Analysis Project Structure:**